Holographic principle: Black hole entropy

 An object with relatively high entropy is microscopically random, like a hot gas.
 A known configuration of classical fields has zero entropy: there is nothing random about electric and magnetic fields, or gravitational waves.
-Since black holes are exact solutions of Einstein's equations, they were thought not to have any entropy either.
+Since black holes are exact solutions of Einstein's equations, they were thought not to have any entropy.

 But Jacob Bekenstein noted that this leads to a violation of the second law of thermodynamics.
 If one throws a hot gas with entropy into a black hole, once it crosses the event horizon, the entropy would disappear.
 The random properties of the gas would no longer be seen once the black hole had absorbed the gas and settled down.
 One way of salvaging the second law is if black holes are in fact random objects with an entropy that increases by an amount greater than the entropy of the consumed gas.

-Bekenstein assumed that black holes are maximum entropy objects—that they have more entropy than anything else in the same volume.
+Given a fixed volume, a black hole whose event horizon encompasses that volume should be the object with the highest amount of entropy.
+Otherwise, imagine something with a larger entropy, then by throwing more mass into that something, we obtain a black hole with less entropy, violating the second law.

 In a sphere of radius R, the entropy in a relativistic gas increases as the energy increases.
-The only known limit is gravitational; when there is too much energy the gas collapses into a black hole.
+The only known limit is gravitational; when there is too much energy, the gas collapses into a black hole.
 Bekenstein used this to put an upper bound on the entropy in a region of space, and the bound was proportional to the area of the region.
 He concluded that the black hole entropy is directly proportional to the area of the event horizon.
 Gravitational time dilation causes time, from the perspective of a remote observer, to stop at the event horizon.
 Due to the natural limit on maximum speed of motion, this prevents falling objects from crossing the event horizon no matter how close they get to it.
 Since any change in quantum state requires time to flow, all objects and their quantum information state stay imprinted on the event horizon.
 Bekenstein concluded that from the perspective of any remote observer, the black hole entropy is directly proportional to the area of the event horizon.